arangodb/python-arango/docs/foxx.rst

 Foxx
 ----

-Python-arango supports **Foxx**, a microservice framework which lets you define custom HTTP endpoints to extend ArangoDB's REST API.
+Python-arango provides support for **Foxx**, a microservice framework which lets you define custom HTTP endpoints to extend ArangoDB's REST API.
 For more information, refer to `ArangoDB manual`_.

 .. _ArangoDB manual: https://docs.arangodb.com

 **Example:**

 .. testcode::